unisteven/scala-learning-project/README.md

 - this will be converted to an array.

 These are all steps needed for a simple web crawler.
 This can be further expanded with saving the title of the page and use that to return a list of urls that match certain keywords
-The application can also be made multi threaded in order to increase the speed of crawling.

 In order to make the assignment a bit more challenging I will try to include these new options.

-Starting with making it multi threaded.
-As I've learned at the beginning of the blog `Future`is the option to go multithreaded.
+I have added in the system that will also save the title for each website crawled.
+This new addition will allow me to make a few sorting functions to get the correct results.
+During the implementation I found out that the system struggles with relative URLS on websites `<a href="/test"></a>` So far I have not been able to come up with a good solution so the application will be limited to urls starting with `http(s)://`